Fixed points of nonnegative neural networks: Fixed points of -neural networks

-where the matrix norm is an arbitrary operator norm.
-The second inequality follows from submultiplicavity property of operator norms. \end{fact}
+where the matrix norm $\|\cdot\|$ in (\ref{fixxx}) is an arbitrary operator norm.
+The second inequality follows from the submultiplicativity property of operator norms. \end{fact}

-\begin{remark} From Proposition \ref{sr} and Corollary \ref{nonemptylo} we conclude in particular that if at least one layer of $T$ satisfying assumptions (A3)-(A4) uses only activation functions from list (L1) in Remark~\ref{activ}, then $T$ has a nonempty fixed point set for arbitrary (finite) nonnegative weights.
-Moreover, from Fact \ref{nonexp} we obtain that even if all layers $i=1,2,\dots,n$ use exclusively activation functions from list (L2) in Remark \ref{activ}, the conditions for existence of a nonempty fixed point set stated in Corollaries~\ref{nonemptylo} and \ref{uniqulo} remain weaker than those obtained using arguments in convex analysis \cite{Combettes2020a,Piotrowski2019} (see also the bounds on the Lipschitz constant of a neural network with nonnegative weights in \cite[Section 4.3]{Combettes2020b}). \end{remark}
+We are now able to provide concrete examples of $(A_{0,1,2})$-neural networks for which the existence of fixed points can be established using the above results, but not from previous arguments based on convex analysis.
+We summarize them in the following remark.

-For the subsequent results, we will exploit the notion of strong primitivity of a neural network $T.$ We also state the definition of (regular) primitivity, which will be used in Section \ref{appnn}.
+\begin{remark} Let $T$ be a neural network of the form in (\ref{dnn}) with nonnegative weight matrices and biases.
+Assume that the activation functions are selected from the continuous scalar concave activation functions in lists (L1)-(L2) in Remark \ref{activ} [from Proposition \ref{sr}, $T$ is an $(A_{0,1,2})$-neural network].
+Then: \begin{itemize} \item From Proposition \ref{sr} and Corollary \ref{nonemptylo}, we conclude that if at least one layer of $T$ uses only continuous scalar concave activation functions from list (L1) in Remark~\ref{activ}, then $T$ has a nonempty fixed point set for arbitrary (finite) nonnegative weights.
+No assumptions on the (operator or other) norms of the weight matrices are necessary to guarantee the existence of fixed points. \item From Fact \ref{nonexp}, we obtain that, even if all layers $i=1,2,\dots,n$ use exclusively continuous scalar concave activation functions from list (L2) in Remark \ref{activ}, the conditions for the existence of a nonempty fixed point set stated in Corollaries~\ref{nonemptylo} and \ref{uniqulo} are weaker than those obtained using arguments in convex analysis \cite{Combettes2020a} [see also the bounds on the Lipschitz constant of a neural network with nonnegative weights in \cite[Section 5.3]{Combettes2020b}]. \end{itemize} \end{remark}